INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 Most trichloroethylene that is used is expected to eventually enter the atmosphere.
 Point sources that may create higher, localized environmental levels of trichloroethylene include metal degreasing operations, sewage treatment plants, textile mills, landfills, incinerators, and septic tanks.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to trichloroethylene in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to trichloroethylene in Canada:

 |Substance name: ‘Trichloroethylene’|